 MANDATORY COVID-19 VISITATION PRECAUTIONS & GUIDELINES

-[EFFECTIVE JANUARY 20, 2022] As the incidence of COVID-19 rises throughout our communities and region, visitation guidelines at Serenity House are adjusted to protect our patients and their families, our employees, and all those who rely on us for care.
+[EFFECTIVE SEPTEMBER 23, 2022] As the incidence of COVID-19 fluctuates throughout our communities and region, visitation guidelines at Serenity House are adjusted to protect our patients and their families, our employees, and all those who rely on us for care.
 Therefore, in the spirit of health and safety, following are Serenity House visitation guidelines:

-*** Visitation hours are limited to 8 AM to 8 PM. ***
+*** Visitation hours are limited to 8 AM to Midnight. ***

 *** The number of visitors are limited to 2 guests at a time per room. ***

 One guest may stay overnight for patients who are actively at end-of-life.

 1) PRIOR TO ENTERING SERENITY HOUSE, all visitors are required to:

 > Check temperatures.